 Tried and true – these 5 sensory activities help keep little ones busy and engaged.
-Great way to wind down from the holidays!

-1. Homemade Play-dough
+1. Homemade Play-Dough

 Kids always love squishing, rolling, cutting and moulding dough.
 Just mix 2 cups of all purpose flour, 2 tablespoons veggie oil, ½ cup of salt and about a cup of lukewarm water.
 Add more water or flour to get the consistency right.
 Divide the dough into several balls, make an indentation in the middle of each, add a couple drops of food colouring and knead to distribute the colour.
 Store in an airtight container; dough should keep for a couple of months without refrigeration.

-2. Coloured Macaroni
+2. Painted Macaroni

 A few varieties of medium-sized pasta (macaroni, fusilli, wheels, etc.) in different colours can keep a toddler engaged for some time, sorting, scooping, displacing and scattering.
 Dye the pasta by placing it in sealed jars with some white vinegar and a few drops of food colouring (one colour per jar).
 Shake to distribute the colour, and spread the pasta out to dry.
 The pasta will keep for a long time – our set is over two years old and still good for pretend kitchen play.

-3. Sorting Station
+3. Sorting Stations

 Pick up some coloured pom-poms from the craft shop (or a variety store like Daiso), hand them to your tot with a muffin tin or multi-compartment container, and let the sorting fun begin!
 Cotton balls, large buttons and Fruit Loops also work well; toddlers can be instructed to sort the items by colour or size or anything, really.
 See what they come up with!